ars2711/NeoBox/README.md

 ---

-## 🚧 Limitations

-- Tool data and logs are not yet fully implemented
-- Email templates are currently plain-text
-- Heavy reliance on GitHub Copilot (see below)

----

 ## 🤖 About Copilot & Contributions

 Large portions of this project were accelerated using **GitHub Copilot**, particularly during UI problems, recurring snippets, form handling, and code bugs.
 However, each section was manually reviewed, tested, and understood before integration.